-- 1. Disconnect fuel lines at carburetor and at in-line fuel filter. - 2.
-Disconnect pulse (vacuum) line from crankcase, or from valve cover on earlier models. - Remove screws securing fuel pump to bracket or to blower housing.
-Fuel pump body may be metal or plastic. - 4.
-Note or mark orientation of fuel pump, then remove fuel pump with lines attached as shown.
+- Disconnect fuel lines at carburetor and at in-line fuel filter. - 2.
+Disconnect pulse (vacuum) line from crankcase. - Remove screws securing fuel pump to blower housing. - 4.
+Note or mark orientation of fuel pump, then remove fuel pump with lines attached.